 me, at 23

-I just finished reading Orange is the New Black by Piper Kerman.
-If you are unfamiliar with the book, the story follows Piper’s past with an international drug dealer girlfriend that she helped smuggle drugs.
-Her crime would not be found out until 10 years later, and during a place in her life where she was finally stable, safe and in a healthy relationship.
-Piper was forced to not only relive her past mistakes, but spend a year in prison for it.
+I just finished reading Orange Is the New Black by Piper Kerman.
+If you are unfamiliar with the book, the story follows Piper’s past with an international drug dealer girlfriend whom she helped smuggle drugs.
+Her crime would not be found out until 10 years later, and during a place in her life where she was finally stable, safe, and in a healthy relationship.
+Piper was forced to not only relive her past mistakes but spend a year in prison for it.
 In the end, she came out a more grateful and loving person, but it was a painful process getting to the other side.
 Her past crept up on her and she paid a dear price for it.

 Piper’s story made me think of how our past lives shape our current being, in both positive and negative ways.
 I thought of my personal past and how it has affected my personality and life today. (even for my family) While I do not believe in regrets or events happening without a reason, I would not wish any of my past upon my own children.
 The very thought of it hurts.

 After the age of 8, I grew up moving from rent home to rent a home in rough neighborhoods.
 I surrounded myself with neighborhood children, who were also from broken homes, and regularly indulged in smoking cigarettes, drinking, and having sex at a young age as a past-time.
 In my group of friends, if you hadn’t had sex by 13, you were judged for it and nearly shunned from your circle.
 A “sleepover” meant sneaking out to an adult man’s house to drink and smoke all night. (you had to find adults old enough to buy liquor and cigarettes, which could be an older sibling or just some random creepy guy) It is a blessing that I was never raped or abused by these strangers, as there was much talk about my “body” and “good looks.”